HSBC (Hong Kong): Vietnam

-In Vietnam, HSBC first opened an office in Saigon (now Ho Chi Minh City) in 1870.
+In Vietnam, HSBC first opened an office in Saigon (now Ho Chi Minh City) in 1870, but it was closed in 1975.
+In 1992, HSBC reopened a representative office in Ho Chi Minh City and opened another in Hanoi.
 In August 1995, HSBC opened a full-service branch in Ho Chi Minh City.
 In 2005, HSBC also opened its second branch in Hanoi and established a representative office in Can Tho.

 On 29 December 2005, HSBC acquired 10% share capital of Vietnam Technological and Commercial Joint Stock Bank (Techcombank), one of the largest joint stock commercial banks in Vietnam by equity.
 In July 2007, HSBC became the first foreign bank to increase its stake in Techcombank to 15%.
 In September 2008, HSBC completed the increase of its stake in Techcombank to 20%, became the first foreign bank in Vietnam to hold a 20% interest in a domestic bank.

 In September 2007, HSBC acquired 10% share capital of Bao Viet Holdings, becoming the sole foreign strategic partner of Vietnam's leading insurance company.
 In October 2009, HSBC signed an agreement to increase its shareholding in Bao Viet Holdings to 18% from 10% for VND1.88 trillion (approximately US$105.3 million).

 On 1 January 2009, HSBC started operating its locally incorporated entity and became the first foreign bank to incorporate in Vietnam, after gaining approval from the State Bank of Vietnam (SBV) to set up a Wholly Foreign-Owned Bank (WFOB) in Vietnam in September 2008.